dnsviz/dnsviz/README.md

 #### Examples

-Analyze the domain name example.com and store the queries and responses in the file named "example.com.json":
+Analyze the domain name example.com using your configured DNS resolvers (i.e., in /etc/resolv.conf) and store the queries and responses in the file named "example.com.json":
 ```
 $ dnsget example.com > example.com.json
 ```